 WAF rules

 Tick the Enabled checkbox tp disable or enable rules.
-Do not forget to restart the WAF afterwards.
+Do not forget to restart the WAF afterward.

 You can view the details of each rule by pressing the View button.
 Rules look the way it's shown below: